SKumarAshutosh/ABEE/README.md

 # COLLABERT
 COLLABERT is a biomedical Repository
-# CollaboNet: collaboration of deep neural networks for biomedical named entity recognition
+# COLLABERT: collaboration of deep neural networks for biomedical named entity recognition

 This project provides a neural network(bi-LSTM + CRF) approach for biomedical Named Entity Recognition.
 Our implementation is based on the Tensorflow library on python.